Jmakover/hello-world/README.md

 # hello-world
 first repository

-Hi  am a new programmer learninh how to use GITHUB.
+Hi  am a new programmer learning how to use GITHUB.